DevOps-and-Cloud-based-Software/assignment-4/README.md

     + add new VM workers on the existing running cluster

 When you have your playbooks, ready execute the Docker swarm setup playbook.
-Note if you have problems with initializing the cluster on the master node  or joining the cluster on the workers you may need to open all TCP traffic between the VMs of the cluster.
+Note, if you have problems with initializing the cluster on the master node  or joining the cluster on the workers you may need to open all traffic between the VMs of the cluster.

 ### Docker swarm scale benchmark